BDSP RNG Manipulation (CFW)

 Installation Instructions

-1. Download PokeFinder and extract the contents of the download to a clean, empty folder inside a known location on your computer.
+1. Download PokeFinder and extract the contents of the download to a clean, empty folder at a known location on your computer.

-2. Download SysBot.NET - Moarencounterbots and extract the contents of the download to a clean, empty folder inside a known location on your computer.
+2. Download SysBot.NET - Moarencounterbots and extract the contents of the download to a clean, empty folder at a known location on your computer.

-3. Download PokeViewer.NET and extract the contents of the download to a clean, empty folder inside a known location on your computer.
+3. Download PokeViewer.NET and extract the contents of the download to a clean, empty folder at a known location on your computer.

 4. Download sys-botbase and extract the atmosphere folder to the root of your Switch SD card, then reboot the console into your chosen CFW environment.